yuvalabou/spi-vfd-clock/README.md

 The VFD library is a mishmash between [smbaker](https://github.com/sbelectronics) library and the library used by bob [thisoldgeek](https://github.com/thisoldgeek) in his [RPi-boombox](https://github.com/thisoldgeek/RPi-boombox).

+For the PiHole monitor i'm using an altered code from [bradgillap](https://github.com/bradgillap) in his super simple code in [I2C LCD Display](https://github.com/bradgillap/I2C-LCD-Display).

 Please note that since the NanoPi does not have an RTC it needs to access the internet to update it's internal time.

+---

+## Apps

+ - PiHole monitor
+ - Simple clock with system stats

 ## Notable features:

  - python 3 only
  - VFD lib is separeted from the main app so you can use it individually in your own design! just import it and you good to go.

+---

 ## Installation: